-I’m a PhD student in the VISTA Lab at the Technion Computer Science Faculty, advised by Prof. Alex Bronstein.
-I am also a machine learning engineer and data scientist at Sibylla, where I lead the design and implementation of our ML platform.
+Currently a machine learning engineer and data scientist at Sibylla, a fintech startup, where I lead the design and implementation of our machine-learning-based algorithmic trading platform.

 Prior to this role, I completed my PhD in the Technion Computer Science Faculty, advised by Prof. Alex Bronstein.
 I conducted multidisciplinary research focusing on machine learning and statistical tools, with applications in medicine and biology.
 Some research highlights include: Non-linear and scalable extension for vector quantile regression, a powerful tool allowing general statistical inference by modelling conditional quantiles; Distributional analysis and hypothesis testing for codon-specific protein backbone angles; computationally identifying protein structures defying the “one sequence, one structure” principle; Deep-learning based ECG analysis system focused on clinical applicability and statistical performance.
 During that time I was also head TA of the CS faculty’s Deep Learning course (2019-2022).
 I also hold an MSc in Biomedical Engineering and a BSc in Electrical Engineering, both from the Technion.

 In addition to my research pursuits, I have a strong technical background in software engineering.
 Before starting my PhD I worked in multiple technical roles.
 I have extensive experience writing robust, testable, well-designed code, leading software teams and architecting large-scale systems.